Chronic Pain And Fibromyalgia

 At Azevedo & Nelson, our lawyers know what you’re going through.
-We also know that often, insurance companies state that the cause of your pain is not the accident, but that you were experiencing problems beforehand, especially if you do have some history of pain issues.
+We also know that insurance companies often state that the cause of your pain is not the accident but that you were experiencing problems beforehand, especially if you have some history of pain issues.
 We can help you show that the accident has made the problems worse.
 Often a pre-existing disposition can lead to a higher damage award.

 You may need ongoing treatment, for life, to deal with the pain and disability.
 We can help you get the compensation you need.
-A claim like this can take a long time to be resolved, but our lawyers are committed to staying with you for as long as it takes.
+A claim like this can take a long time to get resolved.
+However, our chronic pain disability claim lawyers are committed to staying with you for as long as it takes.